Bezoek van Rob Jetten voor het tekenen van het convenant voor de energietransitie.

 Importance

-An Beekenkamp: “It is important to keep talking to each other in times of crisis and I was pleasantly surprised by the invitation.
-I gladly used the opportunity to support the importance of the energy transition and show what we as a company are already doing about it.”
-Philip van Zanten added: “It is good to reiterate the need for quick, concrete measures for the current energy situation, as there is still undiminished work to be done.
-It is important that the ministers get a good view of what is happening on the ground and this has contributed to that.”
+An Beekenkamp: ‘It is important to keep talking to each other in times of crisis, and I was pleasantly surprised by the invitation.
+I was happy to take the opportunity to support the importance of the energy transition and to show what we are already doing about it as a company.’
+Philip van Zanten adds: ‘It is good to emphasise once again the need for rapid, concrete measures to address the current energy situation, because there is still a lot of work to be done.
+It is important that government ministers gain a clear understanding of what is happening in practice, and this has contributed to that.’

 On behalf of Glastuinbouw Nederland, Adri Bom-Lemstra commented on why a covenant was needed: “With the covenant, the government and the sector are indicating that cooperation is a prerequisite for the complex task of energy transition.
 By working together, knowledge, commitment and the innovative capacity of the sector can be utilized and supported, and the right balance can be achieved between stimulating and encouraging entrepreneurs to reduce the sector’s CO2 emissions.
 In doing so, we count on stable policies from governments, only then can the sector make good plans and get moving.”